mengxu29/DataScienceIncubator/README.md

 2. Binary classification model: is this machine going to fail within one week? (failing: high risk; not failing: low risk)

-## Recurrent Neural Network (RNN)
+## Gated Recurrent Unit (GRU)

-RNN can handle sequential data very well, RNN is very powerful for many tasks: speech recognition, translation, text processing, natural

-language processing (NLP).
-The big company actually use it for many products, like apple siri, google voice, etc.

-Mainly there are two popular RNN model: GRU and LSTM
+Recurrent Neural Network (RNN) can handle sequential data very well, RNN is very powerful for many tasks: speech recognition, translation, text processing, natural language processing (NLP).
+The big company actually use it for many products, like apple siri, google voice, etc. Mainly there are two popular RNN model: Gated Recurrent Unit (GRU) and Long Short Term Memory (LSTM)

 I build a Gated Recurrent Unit (GRU) network to predict remaining useful life (or time-to-failure) of machine and its risk status.GRU network is especially appealing to the predictive maintenance due to its ability at learning time series data.